 Author, produce and submit regular research-based educational materials and articles.

 Other duties or projects as assigned by the Institute Director.

-Master’s degree from an accredited institution in a field of study related to public health, health science, nutrition, dietetics, counseling, nursing or a related health field of study, by date of hire.
+Master’s degree from an accredited institution in a field of study related to nutrition, food science, public health or related field must be earned by date of hire.